mbuckler/becky-website/README.md

 ## How to update the website after making changes

-1) If you haven't yet install Hugo
+1) If you haven't yet, install Hugo

     [Hugo install directions](https://gohugo.io/overview/installing/)